better-incidents/foundations-of-incident-management/README.md

 ## Contributing

 Want to contribute?
 Heck yeah!
-We're
+We accept contributions from fixing typos to entirely new content.

+* Start a new issue on this repository
+* Fill out the issue template
+* Submit!

+All contributions are reviewed by our maintainers.
+See [.github/CODEOWNERS]